Tautological systems, homogeneous spaces and the holonomic rank problem: Introduction

-Another ingredient of our construction is a localization result for the Fourier--Laplace transform $\hat{\tau}(\rho,\hat{X},\beta)$ of the tautological system, treated in \cref{subsec:LocProp} and \cref{subsec:CoLocProp}.
+The third important ingredient of our construction is a localization result for the Fourier--Laplace transform $\hat{\tau}(\rho,\hat{X},\beta)$ of the tautological system, treated in \cref{subsec:LocProp} and \cref{subsec:CoLocProp}.
 Although the problem is similar to the corresponding result in the GKZ-case in \cite{SW09}, the techniques are very much different.
-It is here where the two cases $\beta(\mathbf{e})\in\dZ$ resp. $\beta(\mathbf{e})\notin\dZ$ need to be treated separately.
+It is here where the two cases $\beta(\mathbf{e})\in\dZ$ resp.\ $\beta(\mathbf{e})\notin\dZ$ need to be treated separately.
 While the latter is a relatively simple argument concerning eigenvalue decomposition for an operator derived from the Euler vector field on the space $V$, the former is more delicate.
 Contrary to the strategy in \cite{SW09} (using so-called Euler-Koszul homology) we study here various Lie algebroid cohomologies and prove some vanishing theorems about them.

-\emph{Outline:} Let us give an overview over the various parts of the paper.
-Notice that the level of generality is decreasing, in the sense that the results in the earlier sections apply to much more general situations than the main result as stated above.
-In particular, Sections \ref{sec:equivariantDescription} to \ref{sec:onLineBundles} contain many results of general interest about $\cD$-modules related to group actions on algebraic varieties.
+\emph{Outline:} Let us give a more specific overview over the various parts of the paper.
+Notice that the level of generality is decreasing, in the sense that the results in the earlier sections apply to more general situations than the main result as stated above.
+In particular, Section \ref{sec:nonVanishingCriteria} contains results of general interest about $\cD$-modules related to group actions on algebraic varieties.

 We start by defining in \cref{sec:OBeta} certain Hodge modules on line bundles $L\rightarrow X$ over smooth varieties (or rather on the complement of the zero section $L^*$).
 Their underlying $\mathscr{D}$-modules (denoted by $\cO_{L^*}^\beta$) generalize the twisted structure sheaf $\mathscr{D}_{\dC^*}/\mathscr{D}_{\dC^*}(\partial_t\cdot t + \beta)$ (which would correspond to the case where the variety is a point).
-Then we study their Fourier--Laplace transforms in \cref{sec:FLOnVecBundles} and show that they still underly a mixed Hodge module on the dual bundle and discuss a (complex of) $\cD$-module(s) on the space of global sections of this dual bundle as well as a geometric interpretation of it as twisted cohomology of hyperplane sections.
+Then we study their Fourier--Laplace transforms in \cref{sec:FLOnVecBundles}, show that they still underlie a mixed Hodge module on the dual bundle and discuss a (complex of) $\cD$-module(s) on the space of global sections of this dual bundle as well as a geometric interpretation of it as twisted cohomology of hyperplane sections.